 - server-side and client-side integration with 3rd party tools, using web-based APIs, Java applets and browser extensions

 - management of conversion of audio and other data between different formats,

 - presentations and training courses/materials,

-- documenting the project in online help, a journal articles and a conference presentation.
+- documenting the project in online help, journal articles and conference presentationas.

-- Design, development and maintenance of open-source mobile apps for eliciting speech samples for direct uplooad to LaBB-CAT, for Android, iOS, and browsers.
+Design, development and maintenance of open-source mobile apps for eliciting speech samples for direct upload to LaBB-CAT, for Android, iOS, and browsers.
 It presents participants with a series of screens that ask questions, present texts to read, or textual/visual stimuli for eliciting spontaneous speech, records their answers and speech, and uploads the resulting data to LaBB-CAT.

-- Production and maintenance of MS Excel spreadsheets and other tools to aid academic staff
+- Production and maintenance of Excel spreadsheets, editor plugins, and other tools to aid academic staff and research assistants.

 - John Caldwell, +64 21 663 731 (firstname.lastname@example.org)

 - Maintenance of current software modules (in VB6 and C#, on Windows systems, including the ticketing system PatronBase), from UX through to backend database design, including bug-fixing and feature enhancements, as well as porting from MS Access to MS SQL Server data access and maintaining reporting tools using Crystal Reports

 - Production of install sets (using InstallShield Express and MS Developer Studio)